I’ll preface this by saying that I’m obviously not a doctor just a girl who cares about her body and the environment.

 Both brands tampons are biodegradeble and you should check them out!

 I’d taken every tablet my doctor could prescribe for pain and nothing ever worked.
-I’m surprised that I’ve not had so much as a cramp since coming off the pill.
+I was even starting to look here to see if CBD might be able to help me out with the pain, as it’s supposed to be a pretty good anti-inflammatory.
+I am honestly so surprised that I’ve not had so much as a cramp since coming off the pill.
 My ovary region does get a little tight just before and during my menses and I’ve found these patches from Be You super helpful they promise natural pain relief.
 They are patches you can put on anywhere I like to put them low on my belly or my lower back and they have a warming sensations which dissipates the tightness I get – perfect for busy days as no-one can see them and I am free to be the Boss Lady I like to believe I am.
 ‘The two ingredients of the patch are Eucalyptus oil and Menthol.
 These get absorbed (slowly) through the skin and help ease the muscular tension which causes period cramps.
 All natural.
 All you.’

 I’ve also seen new tampon alternatives, in the aisles at Tesco, Waitrose and Boot but I tend to stick to what I know.

-There are now also period pants and silicon cups but honestly while I’m very intouch with my body those two are a step too far for me but I hear only good things.
+There are now also newer ladies pad options, period pants and silicon cups but honestly while I’m very intouch with my body those two are a step too far for me but I hear only good things.